-My daughter Ainsley was born on August 28, 2004; nine months later, we received her diagnosis of Angelman Syndrome (AS).
-The news was delivered with the same canned statement so many parents before me had received, “there are no treatments, there is no hope for a cure, get her into physical, occupational and speech therapy” and lastly, “take her home and love her”.
+My daughter, Ainsley, was born on Aug.
+28, 2004.
+Nine months later, we received her diagnosis of Angelman syndrome (AS).
+The news was delivered with the same canned statement so many parents before me had received, “There are no treatments.
+There is no hope for a cure.
+Get her into physical, occupational and speech therapy.”
+And, lastly, “Take her home and love her.”
 I had already mastered the “love her” recommendation and was able to tick that off my list immediately, so off I went to find the best therapists available to help her reach her fullest potential.
 A few weeks later, Ainsley and I had a full schedule of evaluations, appointments with medical specialists and multiple therapy appointments.
 Despite receiving one of the worst diagnoses a parent could hear, I felt really positive and optimistic for my little girl’s future.
-That feeling lasted about two weeks before the statement ‘there are no treatments, no hope for a cure” started haunting me.
-All I could think was “why not?
+That feeling lasted about two weeks before that statement started haunting me.
+“There are no treatments, no hope for a cure.”
+All I could think was “Why not?
 There is always hope.”

 I began spending what precious little free time I had researching Angelman syndrome, and, with no formal training in science or medicine, I had a lot to learn.
 This endeavor led me to a group of Angelman parents who were all asking the same question I was about treatments and a cure, “Why not?”
 In fact, the more we all learned about the disorder, the louder our question became – mainly because, as complex as the symptoms of AS are, the etiology of the disorder is rather simple, and simple challenges can always be overcome.

 I remember distinctly the chilly February morning in 2007 when I woke to the news that AS had been cured in the mouse model.
 I still have a difficult time articulating my feelings upon reading that news, but that was a defining and pivotal moment that set in motion a series of events that defined numerous lives, including my own.
 Hope was born and delivered that day.